 Federal Drug Conspiracy Case Dismissed

-Furthermore, the government does not need to prove that you knew exactly what type of drug was in your possession.
+Furthermore, the government does not need to prove that you knew exactly what type of illegal substance was in your possession.
 It does, however, have to prove that you did have knowledge that some sort of illegal drug was in your possession.

-To get a federal drug conspiracy case dismissed, a lawyer may argue that you did not in fact possess an illegal substance, or that you were unaware that one was in your possession.
+To get a federal case dismissed, a lawyer may argue that you did not in fact possess an illegal substance, or that you were unaware that one was in your possession.

 Drug Conspiracy Charges Dropped